Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 Now that we have OUT UNION

-it makes sense to talk about the final type of cursor.
+it makes sense to talk about the final type of

 OUT UNION

-makes it possible to create arbitrary result sets using a mix of sources
+makes it possible to create arbitrary result sets using a mix of

-and filtering.
-Unfortunately this result type is not a simple row, nor is it a SQLite
+sources and filtering.
+Unfortunately this result type is not a simple row, nor

-statement.
-This meant that neither of the existing types of cursors could hold the
+is it a SQLite statement.
+This meant that neither of the existing types of

-result of a procedure that used OUT UNION
+cursors could hold the result of a procedure that used OUT UNION

-. – CQL could not itself consume its own
+could not itself consume its own results.

 To address this hole, we need an additional cursor type.
-The syntax is exactly the same as the statement cursor cases described above but, instead of holding a SQLite statement, the cursor holds a result set pointer and the current and maximum row numbers.
+The syntax is exactly the same as the statement cursor cases described above but, instead of holding a SQLite statement, the cursor holds a result set pointer along with the current and maximum row numbers.
 Stepping through the cursor simply increments the row number and fetches the next row out of the rowset instead of from SQLite.

 Example: